mlrun/mlrun/docs/secrets.md

 See the {py:class}`~mlrun.db.httpdb.HTTPRunDB` class documentation for additional details.

-When MLRun is executed in the Iguazio platform, the secret management APIs are protected by the platform such that only users with permissions to acess and modify a specific project can alter its secrets.
+When MLRun is executed in the Iguazio platform, the secret management APIs are protected by the platform such that only users with permissions to access and modify a specific project can alter its secrets.

 #### Accessing the secrets
 To provide access to these secrets to an executing job, call the following: